 If you've ever sat down with your friends to complain about your period, you already know that everyone has a completely different experience.
-Some women have their period for days and days, while others are finished with the whole matter in under 72 hours.
+Some people have their period for a week, while others are finished with the whole matter in under 72 hours.
 There are light flows, heavy flows, and flows that relegate you to bed for the duration of your menstrual cycle.
 So with all this variation, what is a normal period, if any such thing exists?

-But just in case you need convincing, here are some signs that your period’s normal and there's nothing to worry about.
+But just in case you need convincing, here are some signs that your period is normal and there's nothing to worry about:

 As long as your period is coming every month, even if it's a little late because you're not getting enough sleep or are super stressed out, that's a normal period.
-Dr. Antoinette Nguyen, who is an obstetrician/gynecologist and family planning specialist in Chapel Hill, North Carolina and fellow with Physicians for Reproductive Health, tells HG that menstrual cycles happens every 28 to 35 days, so even the professionals aren't in total agreement about the timing of your menstrual cycle.
+Dr. Antoinette Nguyen, an obstetrician/gynecologist and family planning specialist in Chapel Hill, North Carolina and fellow with Physicians for Reproductive Health, tells HG that menstrual cycles happen every 28 to 35 days, so even the professionals aren't in total agreement about the timing of our menstrual cycles.

 Your period will even out after a while when you're younger, and then it will tend to follow the same pattern for the rest of your reproductive life (unless you start some form of birth control that changes your natural cycle, such as if you get a copper IUD and notice your periods become longer).
 It might not be the same every month, but you'll start to notice that you go through one or two light or short months, and then a heavier or longer one.

-Another sign that you might not have a normal period is if your flow changes in color, according to Copperman.
-"If the period discharge suddenly looks darker or smells bad, speak to your doctor as soon as possible to rule out the presence of an infection,” he adds.
+Another sign that you might not have a normal period is if your flow changes in color, according to Dr. Copperman.
+"If the period discharge suddenly looks darker or smells bad, speak to your doctor as soon as possible to rule out the presence of an infection."

-During a normal period, a woman will lose anywhere from 20 to 60 mL of blood, with 70 to 80 mL being at the high end.
-However, Nguyen tells us, "This is not easy for a woman to measure on her own."
+During a normal period, a woman will lose anywhere from 20 to 60 milliliters of blood, or even 70 to 80 milliliters at the high end.
+However, Dr. Nguyen tells us, "This is not easy for a woman to measure on her own."
 Because really, who has time for that?

-Trolice tells HG that "menorrhagia, or excessive menstrual flow, is mostly subjective."
-He adds that the “woman usually complains of a change in her flow consisting of clots [or] a duration more than seven days.”
-Nguyen reminds us, though, that "clots can be normal for some women," but if you've never had them and then start to, you should talk to your doctor about it.
+Dr. Trolice tells HG that "menorrhagia, or excessive menstrual flow, is mostly subjective."
+He adds that a "woman usually complains of a change in her flow consisting of clots [or] a duration more than seven days."
+Dr. Nguyen reminds us that "clots can be normal for some women," but if you've never had them and then start to, you should talk to your doctor about it.

 Remember, when it comes to your period, you always know best.
 So don't be afraid to question any changes and bring them up with your doctor.
 If things aren't "normal" with your flow, you're the one who'll know first.